 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, North Buena Vista is worth considering.

-As is often the case in a small city, North Buena Vista doesn't have a public transportation system that people use for their commute.
+North Buena Vista is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in North Buena Vista with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.62% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in North Buena Vista is quite a bit lower than the national average among all cities of 21.84%: just 10.62% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in North Buena Vista in 2022 was $32,701, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $130,804 for a family of four.
 However, North Buena Vista contains both very wealthy and poor people as well.